-- (11) From 21 November 2015 [the effective date of the original issue of this AD], if a partial peel out occurs as described in the approved instructions from the type certificate holder, or from the supplemental type certificate holder, as applicable, before next flight, remove or deactivate the hoist or, before next hoist operation, replace the hoist with a serviceable hoist, noting the installation requirements of paragraph (8) of this AD. - (12) From 21 November 2015 [the effective date of the original issue of this AD], it is acceptable to install a replacement cable on a hoist / helicopter, provided that, prior to installation, it is determined that the cable was not previously load-tested at 1 500 lb [680 kg] or more.
+(11) From 21 November 2015 [the effective date of the original issue of this AD], if a partial reel out occurs as described in the approved instructions from the design (change) approval holder, as applicable, before next flight, remove or deactivate the hoist or, before next hoist operation, replace the hoist with a serviceable hoist, noting the installation requirements of paragraph (8) of this AD.

+(12) From 21 November 2015 [the effective date of the original issue of this AD], it is acceptable to install a replacement cable on a hoist/helicopter, provided that, prior to installation, it is determined that the cable was not previously load-tested at 1 500 lb [680 kg] or more.